Executive Summary

 Enrolled students had an average unpaid balance of $1,448 (median of $1,120), slightly higher than the average balance of $1,084 for all eligible students.
 Enrolled students also accumulated more credits while enrolled previously and have been away from school for a shorter period of time than the full population of eligible students.

 Thirteen students enrolled in an institution that was different from their debt holding institution.
-Only four students moved between two-year and four-year schools.
+Six students moved between two-year and four-year schools.
 Two students transferred from a two-year school to a four-year school (Stark State College to University of Akron and Stark State College to Kent State University).
 Four students transferred from a four-year school to a two-year school (two students moved from Kent State University to Stark State College, one student moved from University of Akron to Stark State College, and one student moved from Kent State University to Cuyahoga Community College).
 Overall, only 40 percent of SCND students nationwide re-enroll in the same institution from which they stopped out, signifying many of these students were seeking a different postsecondary option or were able to enroll at a different institution more easily due to a registration hold.[19]
 Among Compact participants, more than 90 percent of students re-enrolled in the same institutions, which suggests their institutional debt and associated registration hold was a major contributing factor to not continuing their studies.
 By relaxing the registration hold associated with a debt, the Compact has created pathways for SCND students to continue working towards their credential.

 Table 4a: Characteristics of enrolled students